tools for creative thinking

-The short course in philosophy was introduced to Junior Cycle in September 2016.
-Thanks to enthusiastic encouragement from the president of Ireland, Michael D. Higgins, Jan O'Sullivan and people from Philosophy Ireland we have now philosophy in the Irish curriculum.
+The short course in philosophy was introduced to Junior Cycle in September 2016, and thanks to encouragement from the president of Ireland, Michael D. Higgins, Jan O'Sullivan and Philosophy Ireland philosophy is in the Irish curriculum.
 In 2017 The Young Irish Philosopher Award competition was also launched.

-We are proud to have brought the SOPHIA network, European Foundation for the Advancement of Philosophy with children to Ireland.
-With the help of the Philosophy Department at NUIG we co-hosted the annual meeting in 2019.
+We are proud to have brought the SOPHIA Network, European Foundation for the Advancement of Philosophy with children to Ireland.

 How we can serve your school:

 invite us to become your Philosopher in Residence

 run 6-8 weeks programme at your school

 assist teachers with the short course in Philosophy in Junior Cycle

 help students with their project for the Young Irish Philosopher competition

 train and support teachers with implementing P4C and inquiry-based learning in their curriculum

 sessions in the form of an after-school club